-The timetable will feel different so we can build in regular outdoor and handwashing breaks.
 When the children first return to school, we will be teaching reading, writing, maths and the wider curriculum, but initially, our focus will be entirely on emotional health and wellbeing.
-Our priority will be to make the children feel safe, secure, and able to discuss their feelings in relation to lockdown and to prepare for secondary school.
+Our priority will be to make the children feel safe and secure and be able to discuss their feelings in relation to lockdown and missing their friends.
 We will no doubt have to teach the children new rules, routines and expectations in line with the changes we have made to the school day and physical environment.

-It is our intention for school learning and the continued home learning to be as similar as possible so no child is left behind, whether they are continuing to learn at home or at school.
+It is our intention for school learning and the continued home learning to be as similar as possible so no child gets left behind, whether they are continuing to learn at home or at school.

-Unfortunately, there will be challenges in offering a well-rounded curriculum - for example, children will be unable to work in close groups or partnerships and the variety of materials and resources we can use will be limited, following government advice, in order to prevent the possible risk of germs.
-It remains; however, our ultimate ambition to ensure returning to school is fun for children and our desire to keep nurturing their love of learning.
+Unfortunately, there will be challenges in offering a well-rounded curriculum - for example children will be unable to work in close groups or partnerships and the variety of materials and resources we can use will be limited, following government advice, in order to prevent the possible risk of germs.
+It remains, however, our ultimate ambition to ensure returning to school is fun for children and our desire to keep nurturing their love of learning.

-As a school, we will:
+As a school we will:

-- 'Continue to monitor the situation daily. - •Continue to be robust in our risk assessments and application of rules to ensure maximum safety for school children and staff. - ·Continue to take note of the latest scientific advice - 'Monitor the local condition including the R-value for our area - 'See how the new Test and Trace system is working in our local area
+•Continue to monitor the situation daily.

+•Continue to be robust in our risk assessments and application of rules to ensure maximum safety for school children and staff.

-The Department for Education confirmed that 1st June was an 'aspiration' and therefore the responsibility for taking the decision about when it is safe to increase pupil numbers rests with our Governing Board.
-The provisional opening date of Monday June 15th will be confirmed on Thursday 11th.
-As always, our first priority is the safety and wellbeing of our children and staff.
-We believe that this has been central to all the decisions that we have made.
+•Continue to take note of the latest scientific advice

+·Monitor the local condition including the R value for our area

+See how the new Test and Trace system is working in our local area

-Although our Year 6 children will be learning in two different settings, home and school, we want to reassure you we consider every family part of one community and we will continue to support you all.
+Although our children will be learning in two different settings, home and school, we want to reassure you we consider every family part of one community and we will continue to support you all.
 If your situation changes, please inform the school office by email.

-The message to reduce the risk of COVID-19 remains the same, and I would like to take this opportunity to remind everyone that it is really important that you continue to promote hand washing with soap and water for a minimum of 20 seconds.
+The message to reduce the risk of COVID-19 remains the same, and I'd like to take this opportunity to remind everyone that it is really important that you continue to promote hand washing with soap and water for a minimum of 20 seconds.

-Thank you for all that you are doing during this challenging time.
+Thank you for all that you are doing at this challenging time.
 I welcome contact from families who have any questions.
 I am happy to talk on the phone or respond to any emails.